d4tour/CZ-chmi-radar-images/README.md

 ## Color legends

-Each panel's top bar shows a gradient from the parameter's minimum (left) to maximum (right).
-Hex swatches below are sampled at 0% / 25% / 50% / 75% / 100% of the range (low → high).

 | Parameter | Range | Gradient (low → high) |
 |-----------|-------|------------------------|
 | **DBZH** (scheme 1) | 0 – 70 dBZ | `#99D8FF` → `#24A741` → `#FFB600` → `#AF0026` → `#FFFFFF` |